Cyprincess/Schemata/README.md

 ## Features

-Features are pluginable components that can be added to the application startup.
+Features are components that can be added to the application startup.

+All features must implement the `ISimpleFeature` interface.

-All features have an order and priority.
-The order is used to determine the order to `ConfigureServices` methods are called.
-The priority is used to determine the order to `Configure<Application|Endpoints>` methods are called.
+Features have `Order` and `Priority`, which are `Int32` values.
+The `Order` is used to determine the order to `ConfigureServices` methods are called.
+The `Priority` is used to determine the order to `Configure<Application|Endpoints>` methods are called.

-Order and Priority below 1_000_000_000 are reserved for built-in and Schemata extensions.
+`Order` and `Priority` between `[0, 1_000_000_000)` are reserved for built-in and Schemata extensions.

 ### Built-in Features

+A built-in feature can be activated by calling the `Use` method on the `SchemataBuilder` instance, they may have additional configuration methods.

 | Priority    | Feature                | Description                                        |
 |-------------|------------------------|----------------------------------------------------|